imjoseangel/microservice-arquitecture/README.md

 ### 3.2.5 Section _4b_.
 Passwords and Certificates Security

-When asking to the most geeky security guys and talking about protecting and securing secrets and certificates when doing automation, all have the same answer: *Hashicorp Vault*
+If you ask to the most geeky security guys and discuss with them about how to protect and secure secrets and certificates when doing automation, probably you will receive the same answer: *Hashicorp Vault*

 - It supports most of the major cloud platforms out of the box.
 The [Google Cloud Vault](https://www.vaultproject.io/docs/secrets/gcp) secrets engine dynamically generates Google Cloud service account keys and OAuth tokens based on IAM policies.
 This enables users to gain access to Google Cloud resources without needing to create or manage a dedicated service account.

 - It is perfect for secrets consolidation.
 Example for [CircleCI](https://support.circleci.com/hc/en-us/articles/360006717953-Storing-Secret-Files-certs-etc-).

-- It generates and store credentials through cli or API.
-Passwords can be generated on-the-fly while using and storing it without jeopardizing security.
-Also it can generate Temporary passwords with TTL.
-As said, all the secrets can be automated through its API.
+- Secret generation and store can be created through cli or API.
+Credentials can be generated on-the-fly while using and storing it without jeopardizing security or even with TTL.

 ### 3.2.6 Section _4c_.
 WAF and Security Audit - Armor

 Google Armor is not cheap but something to take into account.
 It is quite difficult to protect applications exposed to the internet.
 The combination of Google Cloud Armor with Google Cloud Load Balancing protect the applications against the web’s most common attacks, provide granular Layer 7 access controls, and defend against volumetric, protocol and application-level DDoS attacks.

 ### 3.2.7 Section _5_.
 Continuous Integration and Deployment

-This is another long topic to cover.
-I find interesting to comment few tips and add some links as reference.

 GitHub actions are becoming more and more popular with new cool features every other week and a really good support and integration.
 Going to another tool like CircleCI and back needs to be painless and it is important to choose similar ways of working between tools: [Migrating from Github Actions](https://circleci.com/docs/2.0/migrating-from-github/).